|Home||Natural Family Living||Big Life Issues||Death & Immortality

 Then comes vegetarian.
 No animals are killed.
-The issue that I struggled most in this diet is the attachment trauma that happens when calves are separated from their mothers.
+The issue that I struggled most in this diet is the attachment trauma involved with dairy, when calves are separated from their mothers.

 Then perhaps there is pescatarian and/or insect-eater.
 Fish/seafood and/or insects are added to a vegetarian diet.
 Both these diets are probably considered by many to be less pain-causing than a diet that kills species similar to us (i.e. other mammals).
 Additionally: (1) The pescatarian diet has been linked to longevity, although these days our oceans are so polluted with plastic and other poisons.
 (2) The insect-eater diet could be a great way to feed a very populated world.
 Two billion people already eat insects!
 See here, here, here, here, here.

 Then there is meat-eating, usually with cultural constraints.
 Westerners probably find eating pets like dogs and horses disgusting, whilst Asians have eaten dogs for centuries.

 For some, survival requires meat eating, like the Inuit winter diet.